KriNiTo/Log4NetReusesConnectionStringDemo/README.md

-Shows how to use the standard app.config/web.config for configuring also Log4Net.
+Shows how to use the standard app.config/web.config connectionString for configuring also Log4Net-Appender.

 Benefit:
 Only one ConnectionString is easier to configure, to transform (deployment), to document - especially if you have a solution with more than one Host (WebService-Host; Unit-Tests; ...)